 82 Physical Activity Has Many Health Benefits

 All Americans should be regularly physically active to improve overall health and fitness and to prevent many adverse health outcomes.
 The benefits of physical activity occur in generally healthy people, in people at risk of developing chronic diseases, and in people with current chronic conditions or disabilities.
-This chapter gives an overview Close-up of competitive swimmersof research findings on physical activity and health.
+This chapter gives an overview of research findings on physical activity and health.
 The box on page 8 provides a summary of these benefits.
 Physical activity affects many health conditions, and the specific amounts and types of activity that benefit each condition vary.
 In developing public health guidelines, the challenge is to integrate scientific information across all health benefits and identify a critical range of physical activity that appears to have an effect across the health benefits.
 One consistent finding from research studies is that once the health benefits from physical activity begin to accrue, additional amounts of activity provide additional benefits.
 Although some health benefits seem to begin with as little as 60 minutes (1 hour) a week, research shows that a total amount of 150 minutes (2 hours and 30 minutes) a week of moderate-intensity aerobic activity, such as brisk walking, consistently reduces the risk of many chronic diseases and other adverse health outcomes.

 Examining the Relationship Between Physical Activity and Health